dart-lang/build/build_runner/README.md

 - **serve**: Same as `watch`, but also provides a basic file server which blocks if there are ongoing builds.

-All three of these methods have a single required argument, a `PhaseGroup`.
-This is conceptually just a `List<Phase>` with some helper methods.
-Each of these `Phase`s runs sequentially, and blocks until the previous `Phase` is completed.
+All three of these methods have a single required argument, a `List<BuildAction>`.
+Each of these `BuildActions`s may run in parallel, but they may only read outputs from steps earlier in the list.

-A single `Phase` may be composed of one or more `BuildAction`s, which are just a combination of a single `Builder` and a single `InputSet`.
+A `BuildAction` is a combination of a single `Builder` and a single `InputSet`.
 The `Builder` is what will actually generate outputs, and the `InputSet` determines what the primary inputs to that `Builder` will be.
-All `BuildAction`s in a `Phase` can be ran at the same time, and cannot read in the outputs of any other `BuildAction` in the same `Phase`.

 Lets look at a very simple example, with a single `BuildAction`.
 You can ignore the `CopyBuilder` for now, just know that its a `Builder` which copies files: